-In many cases children don’t ‘work it out’ until they’re at school, they might choose to ignore it, hope that one day they will wake up and be different, or perhaps puberty prompts them to realise their body is developing in a direction they’re not comfortable with; while for others the signs can appear a lot earlier than this.
+In many cases children don’t ‘work it out’ until they’re at school – they might choose to ignore it, hoping that one day they will wake up and be different; or perhaps puberty prompts them to realise their body is developing in a direction they’re not comfortable with; while for others, the signs can appear a lot earlier than this.

 Signs your child might be gender variant

 Dr. Riley says that sometimes parents who recognise gender variance in young children say their child has always been that way from the time they could communicate.
 So what actually are the signs in toddlers and preschoolers?

 Here are two of the main indicators (although it doesn’t always mean they will become gender variant):

 - The child insists on being referred to by a particular name and pronouns congruent with their gender identity